mfmezger/conversational-agent-langchain/README.md

 ```bash
 poetry run streamlit run gui.py
 ```

+## Vector Database

+Qdrant Dashboard is available at http://localhost:6333/dashboard.
+There you need to enter the api key.

 ## Qdrant API Key
 To use the Qdrant API you need to set the correct parameters in the .env file.